 Minivan campers are easier to park and maneuver and get better gas mileage than their larger counterparts.
 But, in the United States, it’s hard to find really awesome small van builds.

-Sometimes it seems like Europe gets all the cool vans!
+Sometimes it seems like Europe gets all the cool vans, like these brand new VW camper vans.

 Oasis campervans is trying to shake things up by offering affordable build-outs for the Toyota Sienna.
 The Colorado-based company is currently offering full and partial builds, the most expensive hitting $8,500.